DINO-Tok: Adapting DINO for Visual Tokenizers: Further Analysis of PCA on DINO Features

 \subsection{Global Consistency of PCA Top Channels}

-To clarify the motivation of applying global reweighting, we examine the global consistency of PCA components across intra-class variations.
-Specifically, we analyze all 1,300 validation images of the class ``ruler'' in ImageNet-1k, which exhibit diverse colors, shapes, materials, and backgrounds.
-As shown in Figure~\ref{fig:pca_map}, the heatmap demonstrates a striking \textbf{global consistency} in channel importance across all instances, with a clear diagonal alignment among the top channels.
-Notably, the top\_0 channel (index $755$) is activated in $99.8\%$ of all cases.
-Each image is resized and center-cropped to $512\times512$ resolution, and the top-8 PCA channel indices of each image are recorded.
+To clarify the motivation of applying DSQ, we examine the global consistency of PCA components across intra-class variations.
+Specifically, we analyze all $1{,}300$ validation images of the class ``ruler'' in ImageNet-1k, which exhibit diverse colors, shapes, materials, and backgrounds.
+As shown in Figure~\ref{fig:pca_map}, the heatmap demonstrates a strong \textbf{global consistency} in channel importance across all instances, with a clear diagonal structure among the top channels.
+Notably, the top\_0 channel (index $755$) is activated in $99.8\%$ of all cases ($1298/1300$).
+This result indicates that the most dominant PCA channels are not random artifacts, but highly stable semantic directions shared across large appearance variations.